ahmedwalid05/FastExcel/README.md

 #Fast Excel

-Currently provides a fast way of writing to *.xlsx Excel files using Office Open Xml.
+Currently provides a fast way of writing to *.xlsx Excel files.

 I am not using the Open XML SDK to interact with the data but going directly and editing the underlying xml files.